Myrthen: Book 1

 "Widmung", the first song in Myrthen, treats one of the cycle's central themes, love.
 The text was composed by Friedrich Rückert, though Schumann made modifications to it, changing the title in order directly to engage the dedicatee, Clara.
 He also doubled both the first and last verses, in order for the song to conform to a A-B-A structure.
-"Widmung" establishes A-flat as the home key of the cycle.
+"Widmung" establishes A♭ as the home key of the cycle.
 The piano accompaniment is figured by broken chords doubled in octaves, set in dotted rhythms characteristic of Schumann.
-The second stanza is set to a key change from A-flat to E major; here the accompaniment is replaced by repeated-chord triplet figurations.
+The second stanza is set to a key change from A♭ to E major; here the accompaniment is replaced by repeated-chord triplet figurations.

 This song is the best-known of the cycle, and was among Clara Schumann's favourite songs of her husband's.
 It is regarded as a profound expression of love and marital devotion, having a text which encapsulates the meaning of the entire poem.
 The song features prominently in the film Song of Love, a fictionalisation of the Schumanns' marriage.
 Several famous transcriptions have been made of this song, including an especially popular one by Liszt, his S. 566, made in 1846–1847 and issued in print by Kistner in 1848.
 It is his most popular arrangement for the piano and one of his most frequently performed works.